 I call Titfer a 3C Amber ale for the hops in it: Centennial, Chinook and Cascade.
 At around 37 IBU it is the most bitter of the three beers, and it has lots of hop flavour and aroma from very generous use of hops late in the boil, and dry hopping in the tank.
 To carry both the bitterness and hop character, Titfer has a solid malt backbone.
 The malts used are ale, Munich, a fair whack of pale crystal malt, and a touch of amber malt.
 It is mashed at a lower temperature and fermented with a dry finishing American yeast.
 The result is a toffee sweetness set against a dry malty background with a nice hoppy aroma.
 Alcohol is 4.9%.

 The three core beers will be joined by seasonal and special beers.
-The first will be a smokey read ale, scheduled for release in early to mid October.
+The first will be a smokey red ale at about 5.5% alcohol, scheduled for release in early November.